MoonModules/moonmodules.github.io/community.md

 ---

-We work closely together with a number of people.
+We work closely together with many people, groups or organizations.
 Discord is our base platform to meet us.
 Some of our colaborations:

-The Glorb - Transform any space and occasion into a mesmerizing visual experience Glorb Contributors ...
+* [The Glorb](https://glorb.me) - Transform any space and occasion into a mesmerizing visual experience Glorb
+* [srg74](https://github.com/srg74): Binaries, ESP flasher, hardware
+* Contributors ...

 <div id="stats" class="hidden">